-NOTE: Fees are waived for this tour only on these remaining Fee Free Days in 2022: September 24.
+NOTE: Fees are waived for this tour only on these Fee Free Days in 2023: August 4, September 23.
 Wind Cave’s largest natural opening is the reason for the cave’s namesake wind and has attracted visitors since time immemorial.
 Learn about the opening’s sacred connection in Lakota culture and view abundant boxwork formations along the tour route.
 This 1.25-hour tour enters via a walk-in entrance and encounters 300 stairs before exiting via elevator.
 The 0.6-mile tour is considered moderate due to the many flights of steep stairs upon entering the cave.
 Suitable for most families with young children.

 Select a date to see a list of times